 The Framework has been developed by the Collections Trust in consultation with the museum sector, as part of an Arts Council England funded project.
 It draws on the experience of many people who work in museums in different roles across the UK, and defines the skill sets of the collections management profession.

 The Collections Management Competency Framework defines 14 areas of competency which are grouped into 4 clusters:

 In each cluster of the Collections Management Competency Framework each competency is described at three levels:

 These are not career levels, they are intended to reflect different stages in the learning and demonstration of competencies, starting with the ability to Comprehend, moving through the ability to Apply, and ending with the higher level competency, the ability to Synthesise and evaluate.
 You can find out more about levels of learning from Blooms Taxonomy.

 Learning levels are cumulative, with each level building on the levels below e.g. a person demonstrating a competency at the highest level should already be demonstrating competency at the lower levels.

-The Framework can be downloaded either as a PDF or a Word document by clicking on the ‘Download’ links.
+Click the links on the right-hand side to download The Framework either as a PDF or a Word document .